Bwindi Impenetrable National Park

 , Scattered(5-15%)

-The park is located in a volatile part of central Africa, with insurgency activity erupting from time to time and currently (2012) causing severe disruption just across the border in eastern DRC.
-A particularly nasty incident occurred in 1999 when Rwandan Hutu rebels killed 8 westerners and a park ranger (UNEP-WCMC, 2012).
+The park is located in a volatile area, with insurgency activity erupting from time to time and causing severe disruption across the border in eastern DRC (UN News, 2022).
 Although the park is now secure and tourism and management activities are progressing normally, the possibility of renewed violence is very real.
-However to combat these threats, security force detachments secure the park along the border and a contigent of the national army work with UWA in the park to ensure safety in and around the park.
+However to combat these threats, security force detachments secure the park along the border and a contingent of the national army work with UWA in the park to ensure safety in and around the park.
 The international border has also been recently marked under the initiative of Greater Virunga Transboundary Collaboration in order to curb incursions from DRC (IUCN Consultation, 2020).

 Roads, Trails & Railroads